 | Dessert. |

-I walked less far than I would have liked, for knowing it would worry the Artist, and made it back to our room in time to watch the sunset kiss the mountains goodnight from a v-shaped notch in the peaks to the west.
-Every western ridge blushed gold in the light's embrace as the gorse brush seemed to catch fire, while intermittent patches of purple heather smoldered to near fuschia.
+the light's embrace as the gorse brush seemed to catch fire, while intermittent patches of purple heather smoldered to near fuschia.
 I danced around the back yard of the inn, camera in hand, trying to capture the magic.
 You can't quite catch lightning in a bottle, but sometimes the embers fall in and glow for a while.

 |